realChainLife/assure-security/contracts/README.md

 # Clarity Smart Contracts

-<b>Note:</b> These smart contracts are written for the [Blockstack Level 2 - ADVANCED:  Clarity Hackathon.](https://gitcoin.co/issue/blockstack/hackathons/3/4356) Contracts may be be deployed on the Neon Testnet.
+<b>Note:</b> These smart contracts are written for the [Blockstack Level 2 - ADVANCED:  Clarity Hackathon.](https://gitcoin.co/issue/blockstack/hackathons/3/4356) Contracts may be deployed on the Neon Testnet.

 ## Overview